-E0 254 Aug-Dec 3:1

-Network and Distributed Systems Security
+E0 254 Aug-Dec 3:1 Network and Distributed Systems Security

+Department: Computer Science and Automation

+Course Outcomes:

-At the end of the course, a student of the course is expected to know the following;1.Knowledge of the mathematical basis for various one way functions, viz., RSA cryptography, prime number based discrete log, ECC based discrete log, block encryption functions, hash functions, MAC functions, pseudorandom number generators, and how they are designed;2.How these one way functions are used to design a security protocol to meet the security requirements of a distributed system;3.How to identify the security requirements of a distributed system; and design a security protocol to meet these requirements;4.The student is able to deal with 512 or 1024 bit integers in C++ or Java and is able implement a security protocol in C++ or Java using 512 or 1024 bit integers.
+At the end of the course, a student of the course is expected to know the following;1.
+Knowledge of the mathematical basis for various one way functions, viz., RSAcryptography, prime number based discrete log, ECC based discrete log, block encryption functions, hash functions, MAC functions, pseudorandom number generators, and how they are designed;2.
+How these one way functions are used to design a security protocol to meet the security requirements of a distributed system;3.
+How to identify the security requirements of a distributed systems, and design a security protocol to meet these requirements;4.
+The student is able to deal with 512 or 1024 bit integers in C++ or Java and is able implement a security protocol in C++ or Java using 512 or 1024 bit integers.

-Data Analytics
+E0 259 Aug 3:1 Data Analytics

 Department: ECE and CSA

+Course Outcomes: